-You found our list of virtual team building exercises.
+You found our list of virtual team building exercises for remote teams.

 Virtual team building exercises are online group activities that sharpen skills and strengthen coworker bonds.
-Examples include Online Storytelling Workshops, Digital Scavenger Hunts, and Typing Tournaments.
-Think of team building exercises as a workout for your work.
+Examples of these exercises include Online Storytelling Workshops, Digital Scavenger Hunts, and Typing Tournaments.
+You can think of team building exercises as a workout for your work.

 These exercises are a subset of virtual team building activities.

 Let’s get to it!

 Read on for educational and entertaining exercises that train teams in valuable work skills.

 1. What Would You Do?

 Like most humans, I sometimes plan how I might react to fantastic and highly unlikely situations.
 What if some distant relative appeared and told me I was a princess of a small country, a la “The Princess Diaries?”
 What if I got stranded on a highway in the middle of the desert?
 What if I could suddenly understand animals?
 These wonderings might just seem like silly fun, but the scenarios flex my critical thinking skills.